40843245/Cloud-Computing/basic knowledgement/database/NoSQL.md

 In P2P model, you can think that each user is a node where its degree is at least 2.

-A P2P model should look lik this.
+A P2P model should look like this.

 ![image](https://user-images.githubusercontent.com/75050655/225529785-c298c5e9-25be-4289-9164-76ae77e994f7.png)